-In the age of digitalization, everybody wants the latest and best version of technology.
+In the age of digitalization, everybody wants the latest and best version of the technology.
 Whether it is technological advancement in automobiles or electronics, everyone wants to have the best experience while using them.
 When it comes to websites or mobile applications, user experience is one of the important aspects.
 All of us want to have a smooth experience while surfing the website or browsing through an application.
 UI/UX Designers ensure that the users have the best experience while interacting with websites and applications.
-Check out this blog to understand UI/UX Designers and how you can become one:
+Check out this blog to understand UI/UX Designer and how you can become one:

 - What is UI Design?

 - What Does a UI/UX Designer Do?